 Not for the faint of heart, parental discretion is advised for the murderous attractions of Howl O Scream in Busch Gardens Williamsburg.
 This year promises all new types of terror, including five signature Busch Gardens Williamsburg Haunted Houses.
 Discover the fiery inferno and the deathly celebrations of the Death Water Bayou.
 Catch up with the lively vocal stylings of the Skeletones, or grab a themed drink at a BOOze bar.

-Not sure how to best take on the European villages and world-class roller coasters of Busch Gardens?
+Not sure how to best take on the European villages and world-class roller coasters of Busch Gardens at James City County?
 Prime yourself for a perfect Williamsburg theme park day when you read our Ultimate Guide to Busch Gardens.

 Haunted Williamsburg Reviews